drigger091/Amazon_web_scraping/README.md

 There is a main.py file which provides multiple URLS for scrapping and then all the data the data derived is appended to the CSV file
 AmazonscrapeData.csv

+There is a prototype model done to clearly depict the functionalities